nvaccess/nvda/user_docs/en/userGuide.md

 #### Reporting Comments {#WordReportingComments}

 <!-- KC:beginInclude -->
-To report any comments at the current caret position, press NVDA+alt+c.
+To report any comments at the current caret position, press `NVDA+alt+c`.
+Pressing twice shows the information in a browsable message.
 <!-- KC:endInclude -->
 All comments for the document, along with other tracked changes, can also be listed in the NVDA Elements List  when selecting Annotations as the type.